 Let’s get the party started!
 Book an awesome local musician on GigSalad.

-Heather is the Content Manager and a GigSalad veteran of 12+ years.
-She loves helping vendors succeed on the platform using her vast knowledge of best practices in booking.
-When not at work, she enjoys binging TV shows, reading romance and fantasy books, playing board games, and spending time with friends.
+Heather is the Content Manager and a GigSalad veteran of 15+ years.
+She loves helping event planners create unforgettable celebrations and talent make a living doing what they love.
+When not at work, she enjoys reading romance and fantasy books, bingeing TV shows, playing board games, and spending time with friends.